 If you haven’t read it already, go to my post here to discover how, with focus, we can use the laws of attraction or deliberate creation to change our lives into an adventure that is worth being present for.

 As always, I share with love in the hope that the information on this page will at least make someone’s life a little brighter.
-If you have any comments, I would love to read them.
+If you have any comments, or suggestions on how to meditate, please leave them in the comments section below.
+I would love to read them.

 With love and light,